Grasscutters/GrassClipper/README.md

 If you have Chinese characters in your file path, this may crash it too!
 I am working on a fix.

+You can also try running in Windows 8 compatitbility mode.

 If all else fails, you can run GrassClipper in `chrome` or `browser` mode.
 To do so:
 * Create a shortcut to `GrassClipper.exe`
 * Right click the shortcut, click `properties`